 The Oral Cavity

-• Breathing – acts as an air inlet in addition to the nasal cavity.
+• Breathing – functions as an auxiliary airway alongside the nasal cavity.

-In this article, we shall look at the anatomy of the oral cavity – its divisions, contents, and any clinical correlations.
+This article will cover the anatomy of the oral cavity, focusing on its divisions, contents, and clinical relevance.

 Divisions of the Oral Cavity

-The oral cavity spans between the oral fissure (anteriorly – the opening between the lips), and the oropharyngeal isthmus (posteriorly – the opening of the oropharynx).
+The oral cavity extends from the oral fissure anteriorly (the opening between the lips) to the oropharyngeal isthmus posteriorly (the entrance to the oropharynx).

-It is divided into two parts by the upper and lower dental arches (formed by the teeth and their bony scaffolding).
-The two divisions of the oral cavity are the vestibule and the mouth cavity proper.
+It is divided into two regions by the upper and lower dental arches – the vestibule and oral cavity proper.

 Vestibule